You Are Not Free

 And you call this freedom.

-Pause for a moment… and consider how much of your life you actually chose.
+Consider how much of your life you actually chose.

 If freedom means having meaningful authority over what shapes your thoughts, desires, and actions, then most people are not free.
 Not remotely.
-Choice exists, but it is staged.
-Agency is performed, not exercised.
-What we call autonomy is mostly compliance that feels voluntary.

 The system does not need your agreement.
 It only needs your participation.